DataDog/integrations-extras/gremlin/README.md

 ### Metrics

-The Gremlin integration does not provide any metrics at this time.
+The Gremlin integration does not provide any metrics.

 ### Events